bcm-uga/SSMPG2017/README.md

+#Validation and Training Data of the Dahu challenge have been updated at 17:03 on Tuesday (REHH format)

 # SSMPG 2017
 Repository for the [Data challenge about Software and Statistical Methods for Population Genetics (SSMPG 2017)](https://data-institute.univ-grenoble-alpes.fr/data-institute/news-and-events/data-challenge-on-software-and-statistical-methods-for-population-genetics-ssmpg-2017--713800.htm) (Aussois, September 11-15 2017)